robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 ---
-title: Deploy ESP32 with spiffs using github actions
+title: Deploying ESP32 with spiffs using github actions
-date: 2022-11-02
+date: 2022-11-10
 draft: true
 summary: >
-  I've been working on my GitOps for a while now and wanted to document it all in one place.
+  Playing around with ESP32s has led to some interesting automations to make the whole process easier.
 ---

 Generating and flashing firmware onto an ESP32 can be a bit difficult.
-I've been using one for a new project I'm working on and here is what I've learned.
+I've been using one for a new project and here is what I've learned.
+This post is in two parts, the pipeline I ended up creating and some key things I've learnt that I didn't think was obvious.

 ## Background

 This is my first time developing firmware for a chip like the ESP32 so my approach may be a little different from firmware veterans.
-My goal is to automate as much of the process as possible and have the entire pipeline codified for reproducible builds.
+My goal is to automate as much of the process as possible and have the entire pipeline codified for reproducible builds that run automatically.

-I've not got on well with [Arduino IDE](https://www.arduino.cc/en/software) and the recent v2 that broke a few needed plugins didn't help.
+I've not got on well with [Arduino IDE](https://www.arduino.cc/en/software) and the recent v2 seems to have broken some plugins too.
-I also didn't like the global nature of library dependencies and lack of manifest to define them.
+I also didn't like the global nature of library dependencies and lack of a manifest to define them.
 I opted instead for a command line based approach that could run on my computer or on GitHub Actions.

 ## The pipeline